 The songs are often in a minor key.
 The singer (fadista) is accompanied by a 12-string guitarra portuguesa (with a round body like a mandolin) or other stringed instruments unique to Portugal.
 Fado singers typically crescendo into the first word of the verse, like a moan emerging from deep inside.
 Though the songs are often sad, the singers rarely overact — they plant themselves firmly and sing stoically in the face of fate.

 While fado has become one of Lisbon's favorite late-night tourist traps, it's easy to find a funky bar — without the high prices and big-bus tour groups — that still feels very local.
 Two districts in Lisbon's old center, the Alfama and the Bairro Alto, have small, informal fado restaurants.
 In the Bairro Alto, wander around Rua Diario de Noticias and neighboring streets.
-In the Alfama, head uphill from the House of Fado museum.
+In the Alfama, head uphill from the Fado Museum.

 Go either for a late dinner (after 21:00) or an even later (after 23:00) evening of drinks and music.
 Homemade "fado tonight" (fado esta noite) signs in Portuguese are good news, but even a restaurant filled with tourists can serve up good food and fine fado.